-This turkey and stuffing casserole combines your favorite Thanksgiving flavors in an easy dish.
+This turkey and stuffing casserole combines your favorite Thanksgiving flavors in one easy dish.
 Thanksgiving Dinner Casserole can be prepared the day before and refrigerated, making it a great dish for those busy days.
-Don't you just love quick-fix casseroles?
-If so, be sure to check out our Cheesy Chicken and Broccoli Casserole.
+Don't you just love casserole recipes?

 Jump to: